adam-on-the-internet/dsm-pth/src/assets/rules-archive/2020_08_17/amendment.md

 Regular meetings will begin at 4:30 P.M. in City Council Chambers.
 The Council may, by resolution, continue or postpone any regular meeting to another day and time, or may cancel a meeting.

 All regular meetings shall end by 9:00 P.M unless the Council by a 2/3 vote agrees that the meeting may continue.

 All hearings shall be scheduled for 5:00 P.M. the day of a regular meeting.

 ## Rule 16.
 Citizen Agenda Requests

+### Difference

+Any citizen may request
+~~the right~~
+to have an item placed on the Agenda (including a request to speak) by filing such request in writing with the City Clerk prior to 5:00 P.M. on the
+~~Wednesday~~ **Tuesday**
+preceding ~~the~~ **regular** Council meeting.

+**All such requests shall be placed under a single item on the agenda, by lettered paragraph and limited collectively to no more than one-half hour in duration.
+Each item shall receive three minutes or the same amount of time as the presiding officer determines by dividing thirty minutes by the number of speakers, whichever is less.
+No other person may speak on any such item.
+Any item not addressed within the one half-hour time limit shall move in the same order to the next regular meeting’s Agenda, with any new requests added to the end of the Citizen’s Agenda item in the order received.**

 ### Before